Visually Do Shape Analysis !

 energy matrix (See the matrix at the bottom).

-Figure 11: The flatten cat$B!G(Bs 9 principal warp eigenvalues and 2 eigenvectors.
+Figure 11: The relaxed cat$B!G(Bs 9 principal warp eigenvalues and 2 eigenvectors.

 Next let us calculate the eigenvalues and eigenvectors of the bending energy matrix.